 \tabref{web-app-collect-time} shows mean and standard deviation values of the time taken to collect 100 images in each of three trials for all seven participants.
 In addition, we calculated the increase-decrease rate (ID rate) obtained by dividing the collection time for the final trial by the collection time for the first trial. \tabref{web-app-collect-time} further shows the mean and standard deviation values of the ID rate for all participants.
 This value is related to the degree of familiarity of users with the collection operation and the cumulative workload as the number of trials increases.
 A negative value indicates a presence of familiarity, whereas a positive value indicates a presence of fatigue.

-In the case of the proposed mode, it took less than 10 min for data collection in the three trials, indicating that only 10 min was necessary to collect 300 images (100 images $\times$ 3 trials).
-Compared with other methods, the mean value of the collection time by the proposed method was longer than that of the method without Hm, shorter than that by the method without ET, and almost the same as that of the method without CR.
-In the case of the method of drawing the hemisphere, because users tend to carefully check whether the target rectangle disappears during mode execution, the time was relatively long compared to that obtained by the method without Hm.
-In the method without Hm, the collection rate was improved based on an empirically determined threshold for the pose of the camera view; thus, the collection rate tended to increase more easily.
-Meanwhile, the time and ID rates for the three methods other than those without Hm were almost the same.
-The maximum difference in each trial was 37.5\% (72 s) for the shortest time.
-In the case without ET, the time was longer in the 1st and 3rd trials compared to the corresponding times of the proposed method, and the ID rate was slightly higher.
-The ID rate results showed the same tendency as the collection time results.
+In the case of the ALL mode, it took less than 10 [min] for data collection in the three trials, indicating that only 10 [min] was necessary to collect 300 images (100 images $\times$ 3 trials).
+Compared with other methods, the mean value of the collection time by the ALL method was longer than that of the method without Hm, shorter than that by the method without ET, and almost the same as that of the method without CR.
+In the case of the method with Hm, because users tend to check whether the target rectangle disappears during mode execution carefully, the time was relatively long compared to that obtained by the method without Hm.